kminjin/si507homework6/README.md

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

-I copied the function for Michigan and created a new function but replaced Michigan with Mcgill University and deleted the line of code that just had the string McGill University.
+I copied the function for Michigan and created a new function, copyFunction1 but replaced Michigan with Mcgill University and deleted the line of code that just had the string McGill University.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**